Mute-Publishing/Archive/getting-started-guide.md

 ### B. Add a Mute Magazine Article

-First find an article in the Mute Magazine Print Archive that you would like to add to the 'collaborative bibliography'.
-In this example we'll use the The Metamap.
-Have the articles webpage tab open in your browser.
+First find an article in the [Mute Magazine Print Archive](http://www.metamute.org/editorial/books/mute-magazine-print-archive) that you would like to add to the collaborative bibliography.
+In this example we'll use the [The Metamap](http://www.metamute.org/editorial/articles/metamap-pull-out-global-map-charting-surveillance-and-privacy-projects) article from Mute.
+Have the articles web page tab open in your browser.

-Then navigate to the folder you want to add it to in the Group Library and select it, you wil see the items already in the folder.
+On the Zotero website navigate to the folder you want to add it to in the Group Library and select it, you wil see the items already in the folder.

-The folders are arranges like so:
+The folders in the Mute Group for the collaborative bibliography are arranges like so:

 ```
 Archive/